stevenhenderson/steven-dawn-cli3/README.md

 With Node and Gulp installed and configured, let's install gulp-bump and yargs.

 If installing into new project, then use `npm install gulp-bump --save-dev` command in dev directory to setup gulp-bump for Gulp.
 Then run `npm install yargs --save-dev` command to install yargs for Gulp.
 And finally, run `npm install fs` command to setup required Gulp includes for the snippet versioning control (can be removed from theme.liquid and gulpfile.js if not desired).

+Running `gulp` command in terminal will trigger theme version bump.
+Refer to gulpfile.js for gulp-bump parameter usage.